-The addition of a supplemental choline source usually recommended when taking racetams, such as aniracetam.
-Choline, an essential nutrient which we consume in our diet, is a precursor to the neurotransmitter acetylcholine which responsible for various brain functions such as memory.
+The addition of a supplemental choline source is usually recommended when taking racetams, such as aniracetam.
+Choline, an essential nutrient that we consume in our diet, is a precursor to the neurotransmitter acetylcholine, responsible for various brain functions such as memory.

-Supplementing a high-quality, bioavailable source of supplemental choline, such as alpha GPC or citicoline, may have nootropic effects of its own by ensuring the availability of the necessary building blocks for synthesizing acetylcholine.
+Supplementing a high-quality, bioavailable supplemental choline source, such as alpha GPC or citicoline, may have nootropic effects of its own by ensuring the availability of the necessary building blocks for synthesizing acetylcholine.

 This process is especially relevant when taking aniracetam since it works in part by stimulating the cholinergic system.
-Supplementing choline ensures that there is enough in your system to maximize aniracetam’s effects while mitigating the potential common side effects that may result in the lack of acetylcholine in the brain such as headaches.
+Supplementing choline ensures that there is enough in your system to maximize aniracetam’s effects while mitigating the potential common side effects, such as headaches, that may result from insufficient acetylcholine.

 The PAO Stack

-Each user should carefully monitor their response while taking aniracetam or any nootropic to ensure that the results are as expected and as wanted.
+Each user should carefully monitor their response while taking aniracetam or any nootropic to ensure that the results are expected and wanted.

 Where to Buy

-Aniracetam can only be bought from a select few online vendors.
+Aniracetam can only be ordered from a select few online vendors.
 Only buy from trusted sources to ensure you are getting a pure product.

-We recommend you purchase your aniracetam from PeakNootropics.com as they specialize in high-quality nootropics and all their batches tested for purity by 3rd party laboratories.
+We recommend PureNootropics.net as they specialize in high-quality nootropics, and all their batches are tested for purity by 3rd party laboratories.